axetroy/deno_storage/README.md

 There are still many problems

-- Not using a mature K-V database
+- Not using a mature K-V database, eg. Chrome uses leveldb

 - Problems with performance (Not fast enough)

 ## License